 Graduating from Kingston University with a BA in Fine Art, Mike went on to complete a research MA at the University of Westminster focussing on London’s Architecture, history and spatial development.
 He has spent the past 18 years producing a variety of built environment events, publications, exhibitions and outreach projects.

 Most recently he co-authored ‘Social Housing’ a book by RIBA Publishing and curated the exhibition of the same name in London in 2017 and at New York’s Center for Architecture in 2018.
+In 2019 he was the recipient of RIBA Research Fund and published ‘Revolutionary Low Rise’ – a publication exploring international low rise, high density housing with Abigail Batchelor.

 ‘The Marylebone and Mayfair walk was thoroughly captivating.
 Having lived and worked in the area for many years, I was interested to see if Mike could offer any new insights – and boy, did he!
 His expertise ranges across history, architecture, culture and social history, and his easy way with storytelling makes him an entertaining walking companion.’